mamerisawesome/quick-covid-trends/README.md

 # Quick COVID-19 Reports

+> Quick Note: in its current state, it does not try to answer meaningful questions.
+The goal is to create a React JS codebase from a COVID-19 Philippines data source.
+How you want to empower that data is up to those who will improve this project (or if I get the time, I might take a jab at it 😉).

 As with the increasing number of cases with COVID-19, this repository was created as an experiment to see if we can extract meaningful trends from the data that we know so far.

 To help us out, we're using a dataset collated in in Google Sheet (all credit goes to John Rich Nicdao).
 The sheet is also updated through the `Data Science Philippines Discussion Group`.